zufuliu/llvm-utils/readme.md

 ### Installation
 Please download and install LLVM from https://github.com/llvm/llvm-project/releases or https://releases.llvm.org/.

-`VS2017\install.bat` can be used to install MSBuild script for Visual Studio 2017, 2019 and 2022. (may require Administrator privilege.
-In Windows 8 or later, you can quickly open an elevated PowerShell prompt by File -> Open Windows PowerShell -> Open PowerShell as Administrator).
+`VS2017\install.bat` can be used to install (may require Administrator privilege) MSBuild script for Visual Studio 2017, 2019 and 2022.

 ### Visual Studio 2022
 The Platform Toolset is "LLVM for Visual Studio 2022 (`LLVM_v143`)", "LLVM for Visual Studio 2019 (`LLVM_v142`)", "LLVM for Visual Studio 2017 (`LLVM_v141`)" and  "LLVM for Visual Studio 2017 - Windows XP (`LLVM_v141_xp`)".